Procedures : May to October 2018

 completed, signed by the External Examiner and presented to the

 Board.
-The course results sheets need only be sent to an
+Course results sheets need only be sent to an

 external examiner for signature where no external was present at the